-Along with a complete physical exam, your doctor may request a range of blood tests.
+Your doctor may request a range of blood tests along with a complete physical exam.
 In 2018, the Food and Drug Administration (FDA) approved a blood test that detects proteins in the brain that point to a concussion (mild TBI).

 This test can aid in diagnosing a TBI that might not immediately appear on imaging exams.
 Identifying these proteins can also aid in creating a beneficial treatment plan that leads to maximum medical recovery.

 Your doctor will conduct a neurological evaluation to determine the degree of impairment your brain injury may have caused.
 Tests will measure: